How Often Should I Buy New Clothes?(Avoid Doing THIS!)

 Your life changes, sometimes out of choice and sometimes out of necessity.
 This could mean a new job, a new place, or a new crowd.
 It’s important to have a few new items if that helps you transition into a new phase of your life (I remember buying my first pantsuit, as I entered adulthood — we’ve all been there!).

 However, such items should be investment pieces, which will not only last you a season, but also carry you through a crucial period of your life.
-In other words, it should reflect quality, versatility, and sophistication – something that won’t go out of style in a matter of months.
+In other words, it should reflect quality, versatility, and sophistication: something that won’t go out of style in a matter of months.

 Do: Be it a leather work tote or the classic blazer, invest in wardrobe staples, rather than statement pieces to reflect your new lifestyle.
 Staples should feature minimalist cuts and timeless styles, rejecting fleeting trends that won’t serve you well in the future.

-Don’t: Refrain from buying new clothes when you feel like you have nothing to wear – this leads to unnecessary purchases.
+🚫 Don’t: Refrain from buying new clothes when you feel like you have nothing to wear — this leads to unnecessary purchases.
 Instead, try revamping your old pieces into something new!
 This way, you’ll breathe a new life into unwanted items, adding a personal touch to every upcycling project.

-Investing in Functional Upgrades
+Invest in Functional Upgrades When Needed

 If you are lacking functional clothing for any activity you love, this is a great time to invest in some high quality items.
 If you get into a new sport, it’s important to buy the correct shoes and clothing to support your body!
 No one wants to run a 5k in kitten heels (or maybe you do, and in that case, you go, girl!).

-Don’t: Buying too much if you’re just starting out is a bad idea – a few nice pieces go a long way, especially if you end up leaving the sport or activity.
+🚫 Don’t: Buying too much if you’re just starting out is a bad idea – a few nice pieces go a long way, especially if you end up leaving the sport or activity.
 These few items you purchased can be worn for leisure, given to charity, or upcycled for reuse!

 how often should I buy new clothes? sustainable brands

-Don’t: Don’t fall for the “green” version of consumerism, which refers to the idea of buying too many sustainable clothes for the sake of eco-friendliness.
+🚫 Don’t: Don’t fall for the “green” version of consumerism, which refers to the idea of buying too many sustainable clothes for the sake of eco-friendliness.
 Sustainable purchases are items you should invest in and that you really love, not closet fillers!

 When you have a gap in your wardrobe, it may become hard to create outfits that fit your needs and also your style.
 In capsule wardrobes, versatility is key to sustainable style.
 With more options to mix-and-match, you can create cohesive outfits and find more fulfillment in your wardrobe.